HTMLElements/smart-grid/README.md

 ## Running demos in browser

-1. Fork the `Smart-HTML-Elements-Core` repository and clone it locally.
+1. Fork the repository and clone it locally.

 1. Make sure you have [npm](https://www.npmjs.com/) installed.

-1. When in the `Smart-HTML-Elements-Core` directory, run `npm install` and then `bower install` to install dependencies.
+1. When in the directory, run `npm install`

-1. Run a localhost or upload the demo on a web server.
-Then run:
+1. Run a localhost and copy some of the demos from [https://www.htmlelements.com/demos/grid/overview/]

-  - /demos/smart-input/overview/

 ## Following the coding style